Crest of the Stars: Books

+Anime

-AnimeCrest of the Stars was released in Japan in 1999 and in the United States by Bandai in 2001.
+Crest of the Stars was released in Japan in 1999 and in the United States by Bandai in 2001.
 At the end of 2002, TechTV announced that Crest of the Stars was to be one of the initial titles as part of their new Anime Unleashed programming and began broadcast at the end of 2002 and through 2003.
 Following the closure of Bandai Entertainment in 2012, Sunrise announced at Otakon 2013, that Funimation had licensed Crest of the Stars, Banner of the Stars I and II and Passage of the Stars.
 On December 25, 2019, Crest of The Stars and its sequel series Banner of the Stars were released on Blu-ray in Japan.

 Radio drama

 Radio drama adaptation was broadcast on FM Osaka, and has been released as CDs in three volumes.
 The cast is practically the same as the anime version, but with some changes.

 Manga

 Dengeki Comics released a one-volume manga adaptation of the novel on March 27, 2000, after serializing it in Monthly Comic Dengeki Daioh magazine in 1999.
 The manga was illustrated by Toshihiro Ono and written by Aya Yoshinaga, who has also written the anime adaptation.
 Hiroyuki Morioka is also credited on the cover as the original creator.

 Much like the anime series, it covers all three volumes.
 It was licensed by Tokyopop and released on June 8, 2004, under the name Seikai Trilogy, Vol. 1: Crest of the Stars, dubbed the first part of the Seikai Trilogy, since two other companion manga were also released, adapting Banner of the Stars I and II.

-The first chapter of a new web manga adaptation of Crest of the Stars by Kōichirō Yonemura was published by Flex Comix in volume five of Nico Nico FlexComix Next digital magazine released on May 8, 2012 and on FlexComix Next site on May 22, 2012; the manga was transferred to Comic Meteor on September 5, 2012.
+The first chapter of a new web manga adaptation of Crest of the Stars by Kōichirō Yonemura was published by Flex Comix in volume five of Nico Nico FlexComix Next digital magazine released on May 8, 2012 and on FlexComix Next site on May 22; the manga was transferred to Comic Meteor on September 5.
 The last chapter was released online on April 28, 2021.
 The first print volume of the manga went on sale on May 11, 2013 and the eighth and last was released on April 12, 2021.
 Both were released digitally three days earlier.